gamestrafe/thedivision2/source/_pages/perks.md

 Kills triggered by destroying weakpoints award an XP bonus.

-Cost: X SHD Tech
+Cost: 1 SHD Tech

 ### Tactical Kill Accolade

 Kills triggered by destroying environment objects award an XP bonus.

-Cost: X SHD Tech
+Cost: 1 SHD Tech

 ### Survivor Accolade

 Not dying for a long ammount of time, solo or in a group, will award increasing XP bonuses.

-Cost: X SHD Tech
+Cost: 1 SHD Tech

 ## Detection